Measurement of energy correlators inside jets and determination of the strong coupling $\alpha_\mathrm{S}(m_\mathrm{Z})$: Abstract

-In order to obtain the E2C and E3C distributions at particle level, we unfold the measured distributions for the detector response, using the iterative D'Agostini unfolding method~\cite{DAgostini}, implemented in \textsc{RooUnfold}~\cite{Adye:2011gm,Brenner:2019lmf}, with seven iterations.
+In order to obtain the E2C and E3C distributions at particle level, we unfold the measured distributions for the detector response, using the iterative D'Agostini unfolding method~\cite{DAgostini}, implemented in \textsc{RooUnfold}~\cite{Adye:2011gm,Brenner:2019lmf}.
+We stop the iterations once the $p$-value between consecutive unfolded distributions exceeds 0.05, meaning that the distributions become statistically consistent.
 The reconstructed jets and particles are considered matched to the generated ones if their relative angular distance is smaller than 0.2 and 0.05, respectively.
 If multiple matches are found, the one with the closest \pt is chosen.
-For jets, the matching efficiency is above 99\%.
-For particles, the fractions of reconstructed charged particles, photons, and neutral particles that are correctly matched are 80--84\%, 54--70\%, and 20--35\%, respectively, corresponding to 88--95\%, 80--97\%, and 40--92\% of the total energy of these particle types.
+The jet matching efficiency is above 99\%.
+The fractions of correctly matched charged particles, photons, and neutral particles are 80--84\%, 54--70\%, and 20--35\%, respectively, corresponding to 88--95\%, 80--97\%, and 40--92\% of the total energy of these particle types.
 The unmatched objects are considered to be misreconstructed and their contribution is subtracted from the data.
 After unfolding, bin-by-bin inefficiency corrections are applied, derived from the particle-level unmatched objects.
-To take into account the correlations between the variables, the unfolding is performed in three dimensions: the \xL of the pair or triplet, the energy weight, and the \pt of the jet.
+Given the correlations between the variables, the unfolding is performed in three dimensions: \xL, \pt, and the energy weight.
 Simulations are used to derive the response matrices.